 -v, -vv -vvv, --verbose– This option is used for verbose logs on standard output.
 The default rsync runs silently.
-Higher the number of “v” increases the logging level.
+The higher the number of “v” increases the logging level.

 -a, --archive– Is the most common used option with rsync command.
 The archive mode is equivalent to the options

 -rlptgoD.
 Basically, it includes all necessary options like, recursively, preserving file permissions, symbolic links, file ownership, and timestamps.

 -z, -–compress– Use this option to transfer data in compressed format.
 Which is useful to save bandwidth.

 -h, –-human-readable– Use this option to print all the outputs in a human-readable format.

 --delete– Use this option only if you need to remove files on the destination, which does not exist on the source.

 --exclude=PATTERN– Exclude files from rsync matching the given pattern.